 9 oz.
 TJ’s Snow Peas ($2.29)

 20 oz.
-TJ’s Island Soyaki Sauce* ($3.69) or 20 oz.
+TJ’s Island Soyaki Sauce ($3.69) or 20 oz.
 TJ’s San Soyaki Sauce ($3.29)

 16 oz.
 TJ’s Italian Capellini pasta ($0.99)

-TOTAL with Accompaniment ($16.03)
+TOTAL $16.42 with accompaniment

 – Can I trim anywhere to save calories?
 I cut the noodle cake into four equal pieces which is reflected in the nutrition analysis above.
 However, I realized as I was eating it that it was quite a generous portion.
 To save calories, you could cut it into 6 pieces instead.
 I’d still divide the veggies into just four servings.
 Save the two extra “pieces” of noodle to enjoy a different way, like with marinara sauce.
 Also, oil was a big contributor to calories in this recipe.
 If you could get by with less, you’d knock the number down a bit.

 – This recipe just happens to be vegan.
 I think sometimes people get apprehensive when they hear that a meal is vegetarian or vegan.
 If you just said “we’re having stir-fry for dinner” without announcing that it was meat-free and dairy-free, people might be surprised that they’d eaten a vegan meal and actually enjoyed it.
-(Of course in this case, the tempeh might give it away.)
+Of course, in this case, the tempeh might give it away…

 Do you find you have to be stealthy to get your family to eat better?
 Or are they pretty accepting of new foods?